Multipactor effect: Frequency-gap product in two-surface multipactor

 The RF voltage varies sinusoidally.
 Consider the time at which the voltage at electrode A passes through 0 and starts to become negative.
-Assuming that there is at least 1 free electron near A, that electron will begin to accelerate to the right toward electrode B. It will continue to accelerate and reach a maximum velocity ½ of a cycle later just as the voltage at electrode B begins to become negative.
+Assuming that there is at least 1 free electron near A, that electron will begin to accelerate to the right toward electrode B. It will continue to accelerate and reach a maximum velocity half a cycle later, just as the voltage at electrode B begins to become negative.
 If the electron(s) from electrode A strike electrode B at this time and produce additional free electrons, these new free electrons will begin to accelerate toward electrode A. The process may then repeat causing multipactor.
 We now find the relationship between the plate spacing, RF frequency, and RF voltage that causes the strongest multipactor resonance.